balain/fingerprinter-rs/README.md

 Take fingerprints (md5) of files in specified folder, recursively.

-Optionally:
-- Compare with previous snapshots and report on any changes (i.e. added, changed, or deleted files).
-- Run a continuous watch, cycling every 600sec (configurable).

 ## Quick Start

-Clone the repo and run the file using all defaults.
-The current folder will be scanned and the output (json) file (`output.json`) will be saved in the `.fingerprint-data` folder:
+Clone the repo, build the binary, and run it using all defaults.
+The current folder will be scanned and the output report will be shown on screen:

 ```bash
 $ git clone https://github.com/balain/fingerprinter-rs.git